kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 SLIs/SLOs.
 We will need to monitor for differences, particularly during beta testing, when evaluating this feature for beta and graduation.

 We discovered degration of system critical daemons like Kubelet and systemd if swap is enabled.
-We recommend disabling swap for the `system.slice` and setting `io.latency` for the `system.slice`.
+We recommend disabling swap and setting `io.latency` for the `system.slice`.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?